matthew1000/gstreamer-cheat-sheet/mixing.md

     mix.
 ```

-Put a box around the in-picture using ‘videobox’ e.g.
+Put a box around the in-picture using `videobox` e.g.

 ```
 gst-launch-1.0   \